wp-plugins/yourchannel/readme.txt

 * Banner image, profile picture and name.
 * Total videos and views.
 * Uploads (sorted by views).
-* Playlists (lists videos on that playlist on click).
+* Playlists (lists videos from that playlist on click).
 * Banner image in footer.
 * All of above are optional.
 You can choose what to display.
 * Default color accent Black & White.